-The Niro is as simple to drive as any other automatic, but it's not very interesting to drive
+The Niro is as simple to operate as any other automatic, just don't expect an engaging drive

 However, stick with the standard Niro hybrid and you'll find it harder to stick in EV mode.
 You don't have to press the pedal particularly hard for the 104bhp 1.6-litre four-cylinder petrol engine to burst into life to assist the 43bhp electric motor.
-The internal combustion engine is more intrusive when compared to a Toyota Prius’s, particularly at high revs, when it takes on a coarse note and sends tingly vibrations through the car.
-The Niro also doesn’t accelerate with the same smooth and seamless action as the Toyota.
+The internal combustion engine is more intrusive when compared to a Toyota Prius’s, particularly at high revs, when it takes on a coarse note and sends vibrations through the car.

-However, in the real world, you have to work the Niro’s power unit hard to maintain the same pace as the more relaxing Toyota.
-Plus, the stiff suspension set-up results in the Kia following bumps at lower speeds and fidgeting on the motorway.
-The plug-in version is said to be even quicker, though in reality it feels pretty evenly matched with the standard hybrid model.
+You have to work the Niro’s power unit hard to maintain a decent pace, while the stiff suspension set-up results in the Kia following bumps at lower speeds and fidgeting on the motorway.
+The plug-in version is quicker on paper, though it feels pretty evenly matched with the standard hybrid model.

 The Niro can’t match a Prius for driver involvement, which is something we never thought we'd say about a Prius, but the Kia's steering is direct and the handling is safe and predictable.
 Selecting Sport mode sharpens the throttle response, delivers a more aggressive shift strategy for the gearbox and adds weight to the steering, although it’s all rather at odds with the car’s otherwise sensible character.

 Engines, 0-60 acceleration and top speed